CSCI-4611-Spring-2024/Assignments/Assignment-2/README.md

 **Step 2:** Your repository will be added to the [GitHub course organization](https://github.com/CSCI-4611-Spring-2024).
 You will need to open your repository on GitHub, then go to Settings->Pages and change the build and deployment source to `GitHub Actions`, as shown in the image below.
 You **must** complete this step or you will not be able to to deploy the finished assignment.

-**Step 3:** Check out the code to your local machine.
-If you are not familiar with using `git` from the command line, then I recommend using a GUI such as [GitHub Desktop](https://desktop.github.com/) or [GitKraken](https://www.gitkraken.com/).
+**Step 3:** Check out the code to your local machine **using a git client**.
+If you are not familiar with using `git` from the command line, then I recommend using a GUI-based client such as [GitHub Desktop](https://desktop.github.com/), [GitKraken](https://www.gitkraken.com/), or the [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) extension for VS Code.

+Do **not** simply download the contents of your repository as a ZIP file!
+This is not the right way to use version control, and you will be unable to push your local changes back to the GitHub repository.